Unlimited: True Knowledge of God Changes Everything

 Let the one who boasts, boast about this: that they have the understanding to know me, that I am the Lord, who exercises kindness, justice and righteousness on earth, for in these I delight (Jeremiah 9:24).

-In the ancient book of Job we have the invitation “acquaint now yourself with him and be at peace” (Job 22:21).
+In the ancient book of Job we have the invitation “acquaint now thyself with him and be at peace” (Job 22:21).
 Centuries later, Jesus of Nazareth echoed these words when he said, “Come … learn of me … and ye shall find rest unto your souls” (Matthew 11:28, 29).
-In terms of our spiritual nature and potential, it is the knowledge of Godthat we chiefly need.
+In terms of our higher nature and potential, it is the knowledge of God that we chiefly need.

-If that be so, we might anticipate that the Devil would do all he could to give us a false picture of God.
+If that be so, we might anticipate that the great adversary would do all he could to give us a false picture of God.
 How well he has succeeded!

 Think of your early childhood pictures of God and analyse your present ones.
 Poor God often comes out looking like a policeman in a white shirt, with his brow furrowed and his finger raised in warning.